 Nepalese Association of Victoria (NAV) was formally registered in Victoria in April 1997 with the objective to represent and protect the Nepali community’s interest, preserve the Nepalese culture and heritage.
 A revised constitution of NAV in 2013 states the following under the statement of purposes:

-4 To preserve and develop Nepalese language, culture, traditions, costumes and overall Nepali pride of being honourable civic member.
+- To preserve and develop Nepalese language, culture, traditions, costumes and overall Nepali pride of being honorable civic member.

-Before its formal registration, NAV was also active as an informal community group.
-Mr C. B. Tamang was president of the ad-hoc committee, under whom the newly formed organization was named as Nepalese Association of Victoria.
+Before its formal registration, NAV was active as an informal community group.
+Mr C. B. Tamang was the president of this ad-hoc informal committee.
+This committee later on named that organization as Nepalese Association of Victoria (NAV).
 Mr Chandra Yonzon, Mrs Laxmi Yonjon, Mr Mangal Lama, Mr Shesh Ghale, Mrs Jamuna Gurung, Mr Prasad Subba, Mrs Namrata Subba, Mr Dhanbir Tamang, Mr Man Bahadur Magar, Mr Parshu Tamang Mr Netra B Khadka, Mr Santosh Aryal, Mr Surendra Man Shresta, Mr Pradeep Pradhan, Mrs Sita Gyawali and Dr Raju Adhikari had played a proactive role towards its establishment.

-NAV has also been recognised for playing a very proactive role in promoting and preserving multiculturalism in Victoria.
+NAV has also been recognized for playing a very proactive role in promoting and preserving multiculturalism in Victoria.
+NAV is also one of the pioneers of the Australian Nepalese Multicultural Center (ANMC).
 In recent years, NAV focus has been to drive community spirit amongst young generations through sports activities and sporting events like Badminton, Table Tennis, Golf, Basketball, Soccer, and Cricket which are now held as annual events.
-NAV has now established strong ties with the Victoria Government and participates regularly on many projects in cultural, social and charitable fronts.
+NAV has now established strong ties with the Victoria State Government, Victorian Multicultural Commission (VMC) and local councils with participating regularly on many projects in cultural, social and charitable fronts.

-NAV is the only registered umbrella organisation that represents other sister organisations in Victoria and works closely with them for the betterment of the community.
-The NAV partnership with NRN has set a great example of how community organisations can work together to achieve the common objectives.
+NAV is the only registered umbrella organization that represents other sister organizations in Victoria and works closely with them for the betterment of the community.
+The NAV partnership with NRNA has set a great example of how community organizations can work together to achieve the common objectives.
 NAV is continuing to grow in vision and activities and we all are proud of its history and legacy.